graasp/docs/blog/unlisted/unlisted-staging-updates.md

 - Implement a feature to enable customizable full-screen mode given a parameter.
 - Update language translations to ensure accuracy and relevancy.

-## General

-- Implemented optimizations to streamline analytic traces for smoother platform performance and an enhanced user experience overall.
-- Fixed an issue that prevented to change the "Show iframe" setting for link elements.
-- Improved translation of emails, the small text at the end should now be translated too.

 <!-- Generic message -->